Huntsville Speedway Star Super Truck Rules 2019

-- POST RACE SHOCK BUY OUT – $180.00 per shock claim rule.
+- POST RACE SHOCK BUY OUT – $250.00 per shock claim rule.
+You must finish directly behind the truck to use buy out rule.
 Buyer must buy all four shocks at time of protest.
 All four shocks must be delivered to tech official undamaged and fully functional.
 Any person that does not submit to the claim rule will be disqualified.
 No Points, No Money.
 Also, they will not be allowed to bring those shocks back at any time.
 Driver claiming shocks must have competed with STARs last two scheduled events and finished on the lead lap.
 IF YOU DON’T WANT YOUR SHOCKS CLAIMED DO NOT EXCEED THE RULES.

 - Coil overs, shocks with coil overs, or shocks converted to a coil over are not allowed.

 - Rear shocks must mount in stock location on rear axle.

 - No internal or external bump stops, frame stops or suspension limiters of any kind allowed.

 - Only a GM style steering gear box allowed and may not be moved from factory location.